 Figure 3.
-RF architecture for ATG CPE with phase antenna array
+RF architecture for ATG CPE with phase antenna array or type 1-H

 Conclusions

 In this contribution, we shared some further views for ATG UE Tx RF requirements and proposals are made as following:

 Observation 1: based on the initial simulation results in Case 2 and Case 10, it should be sufficient to reuse the legacy FR1 UE PC3 ACLR requirement 30dBc requirement for ATG UE.